meg768/rpi-ws281x/README.md

 class Example {

     constructor() {
 		// Current pixel position
 		this.offset = 0;

 		// Set my Neopixel configuration
-        this.config = {};

 		// By setting width and height instead of number of leds
 		// you may use named pixel mappings.
-        // Currently "alternating-matrix" is
-        // supported.
-You may also set the "map" property
-        // to a custom Uint32Array to define your own map. this.config.width = 13;
-        this.config.height = 13;
-        this.config.map = 'alternating-matrix';
+        // Serpentine is a common mapping for matrixes. this.config = { width: 13, height: 13, stripType: 'grb', gpio: 18, dma: 10, map: 'serpentine' };

 		// Configure ws281x
 		ws281x.configure(this.config);
     }

     loop() {